dotnet/core/release-notes/formats.md

 ## Monthly preview release notes (markdown)

 We typically release a preview for the next major version each month.
-These are much the same as the monthly patches, however, will not include CVE information until the new major release is supported (starting with RC1).
+These are much the same as the monthly patches; however, they will not include CVE information until the new major release is supported (starting with RC1).

 Examples: